28th Annual Benefit

 The Friends of Acadia Annual Benefit is has become a wonderful tradition celebrating conservation, friendship, and philanthropy, all to benefit Acadia National Park.

-The Benefit Patron program has begun; you can make your Patron contribution here.
+The Benefit Patron program has begun; you can learn more here.

 Benefit tickets will be available May 1, 2017.